Syndell Studio: History

 Syndell Studio was founded in 1954 by Walter Hopps and Jim Newman, with Michael Scoles, poet Ben Bartosh and his wife Betty Brunt.
 It was located at 11756 Gorham Avenue, Brentwood, in a (no longer extant) building constructed from used pier pilings and remnants from a demolished Santa Monica beach club.
 According to oral history interviews with Hopps, Newman, and artist Edward Kienholz, the gallery was named after Maurice Sindel, a Midwestern farmer who died on the highway in Ohio on 6 June 1953.
 The accident was witnessed by Newman as he drove from Oberlin to Los Angeles.
 Hopps stated, "It's just too absurd, that this man dies in obscurity.
 We're going to make him an artist.
 We're going to create work for him.
 We're going to put him in group shows.
 We're going to name our place after him, as though it had been his studio".

-Between 1955–1956, Shirley Neilsen Hopps was involved with the last years of the gallery.
+Between 1955 and 1956, Shirley Neilsen Hopps was involved with the last years of the gallery.

 The gallery's business cards were created by poet and printmaker Robert Alexander.
 Alexander and Wallace Berman designed invitations to exhibitions.